AT-RIFLES PART 2:

 Armour penetration:

-During Winter War Finland also managed to bought 30 antitank-rifles m/38 (as the Finns named them) from Hungary, but they did not arrive until March of 1940 - just bit too late to be used in Winter War.
+During Winter War Finland also managed to bought 30 antitank-rifles m/38 (as Finnish Army named them) from Hungary, but they did not arrive until March of 1940 - just bit too late to be used in Winter War.
 When Continuation War started they were issued to Finnish frontline troops, but did not remain in frontline use very long.
 Apparently when first issued only 100 rounds were supplied with each gun, which fits to information according which only 3,000 rounds of ammunition were received with these antitank-rifles from Hungary.
-Polish antitank-rifle m/38 had quite a short service life with Finnish Field Army - probably due to small total number of these guns, them using unique ammunition and having short service life.
+In addition according Finnish military ammunition supply report in between 1st of July 1941 and 11th of December 1941 ammunition expenditure of these rifles was in total 1,451 rounds, with only 1,163 rounds remaining in inventory in end of that period.
+Polish antitank-rifle m/38 had quite a short service life with Finnish Field Army - mainly due to limited number of rounds in Finnish inventory and there was no source for acquiring more ammunition.
+Due to small number of guns starting ammunition production would not have made sense either.
 Period photographs suggest that some saw training use in home front after being removed frontline use.
 Considering from where and when the Finns bought the rifles they probably arrived with second hand Polish ammunition.
 Spring of 1944 there were still 26 guns in Finnish inventory, but 17 of them were scrapped soon after the war.
 The last four guns were sold to USA and exported in year 1956.

 14,5 mm PTRS 1941 (Simonov):